Pension fund contributions

 - Flowers and other plants.

 Stamp duty is levied on documents regarding change of ownership of real estate and land registered in Iceland.

 The stamp duty rate is 0.8% if the rightful owner is an individual.

 When issuing deeds and purchase agreements of real estate and land, a 0.8% stamp duty is levied on the officially registered value of the real estate.
 The stamp duty rate for individuals buying their first real estate is 0.4%.

 All other documents bear no stamp duty.

 Contribution to the National Broadcasting Service

 Every taxable individual from the age of 16 to 69 must pay a contribution to the National Broadcasting Service.
-The payment for the assessment year 2021 will be ISK 18,300.
+The payment for the assessment year 2022 is ISK 18,800.